ankurgautam2001/OIBSIP_Temperature_Converter/README.md

 ## License

-The Temperature Wizard project is licensed under the [MIT License](LICENSE).
+The Temperature Converter project is licensed under the [MIT License](LICENSE).

 ## Acknowledgements